 6. Job control:

-Under the Accredible DPA, Personal Data are processed by Accredible only according to the Customer’s instructions.
-Internally, the Accredible ensures by provisions in work contracts, guidelines and statements of work that the Customer’s instructions are being met.
+Under the Accredible DPA, Personal Data are processed by Accredible only according to the Customer’s Instructions.
+Internally, the Accredible ensures by provisions in work contracts, guidelines and statements of work that the Customer’s Instructions are being met.

-The Customer is entitled to inspect the Accredible’s adherence to its instructions as per the provisions of the Accredible DPA.
+The Customer is entitled to inspect the Accredible’s adherence to its Instructions as per the provisions of the Accredible DPA.

 7. Availability Control: